DMT (AKA the “spirit molecule”) is best known for its ability to induce dreamlike states of consciousness.

 DMT vs. LSD

-DMT and LSD share a similar structure, and both interact with the 5HT2A receptors to produce most of their psychedelic effects.
+DMT and LSD (lysergic acid diethylamide) share a similar structure, and both interact with the 5HT2A receptors to produce most of their psychedelic effects.

 DMT vs. Psilocybin

-N,N-DMT, and 5-MeO-DMT are very different from psilocybin and psilocin in their effects.
-Psilocybin is known for producing a stronger “body high” with less visual components.
+N,N-DMT, and 5-MeO-DMT are very different from psilocybin (magic mushrooms) and psilocin in their effects.
+Psilocybin is known for producing a stronger “body high” with fewer visual components.

 4-AcO-DMT is the exception here.
 Its effects are very similar, if not identical, to psilocybin.